-Appalachian Voices’ digital communications intern will work closely with our communications team in our Charlottesville, Va., office and will be responsible for helping to maintain, improve, and promote the organization’s online communications and outreach across multiple channels, including our Front Porch Blog and other areas of our website, and on Facebook, Twitter, Instagram, YouTube and Flickr.
-SPECIAL NOTE: This position will work remotely for Summer 2020.
+Appalachian Voices’ digital communications intern will work closely with our communications team and will be responsible for helping to maintain, improve, and promote the organization’s online communications and outreach across multiple channels, including our Front Porch Blog and other areas of our website, and on Facebook, Twitter, Instagram, YouTube and Flickr.

 Start and end dates for the internship are negotiable.
 Hours are flexible, and will average 10 hours a week.
 The intern may do some of the work remotely, but should plan to work in our office at least some of the time to better understand our work and to gain more in-office experience.
 The internship is unpaid, however the intern will be reimbursed for potential travel and events for specific assignments.